 No, no parts of the egg donation process are painful.
-When we collect your eggs, you will be given light sedation so you’re conscious and comfortable throughout, under the care and expertise of our clinic theatre anaesthetists.
+When we collect your eggs, you will be given a local anaesthetic and oral sedation so you’re conscious and comfortable throughout, under the care and expertise of our clinic theatre anaesthetists.

 If you currently smoke – including if you use e-cigarettes – you can’t be an egg donor because of the effects of nicotine on fertility and egg quality.
 But if you have quit smoking at least three months ago, you can donate your eggs because that’s enough time for you to be nicotine free.